oguzaltan/GE461_Introduction_to_Data_Science/README.md

-# GE461_Introduction_to_Data_Science
+# GE461 Introduction to Data Science
 This repository contains five different projects, created and submitted for the course GE461 Introduction to Data Science, provided by Bilkent University Computer Science department.
+It provides breadth knowledge on topics and hands-on experience through projects and computer assignments.

 ## Course Content
-Introduction to data science fundamentals, techniques and applications; data collection, preparation, storage and querying; parametric models for data; models and methods for fitting, analysis, evaluation, and validation; dimensionality reduction, visualization; various learning methods, classifiers, clustering, data and text mining; applications in diverse domains such as business, medicine, social networks, computer vision; breadth knowledge on topics and hands-on experience through projects and computer assignments.
+1. Introduction to data science fundamentals, techniques and applications
+2. Data collection, preparation, storage and querying
+3. Parametric models for data
+4. Models and methods for fitting
+5. Analysis, evaluation, and validation
+6. Dimensionality reduction, visualization
+7. Various learning methods, classifiers, clustering, data and text mining
+8. Applications in diverse domains such as business, medicine, social networks, computer vision